 Knee pain due to inflammation is generally treated with ice packs, and anti-inflammatory medications such as ibuprofen or aspirin and may require local injections of cortisone medication.
 Exercise therapy to develop the musculature of the front of the thigh is commonly prescribe.
-Manual therapy, such as osteopathy, is very helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
-Your osteopath is expertly trained to be able to identify the exact cause of the problem and direct you to the most appropriate form of treatment.
+Manual therapy, such as osteopathy can be helpful at reducing any muscle tightness and joint stiffness that may be contributing to the knee pain.
+Your osteopath is trained to be able to identify the exact cause of the problem and direct you to the most appropriate form of treatment.

 Initial Consultation (45-50 mins) $110.00